RedHatInsights/xjoin-search/docs/schema.md

 Fetches a list of unique tags and the number of their occurenes in the given set of systems.

-By default the query operates on all known systems that are registered with the given account.
+By default the query operates on all known systems that are registered with the given org_id.
 This can be altered using the `hostFilter` parameter.

 The tags themselves can be filtered further using the `filter` parameter.